Kiranmayeemad/DocsAsCodeTraining/README.md

 6. You can see the URL where the code is published as Website.
 7. Click on the URL, you can see the **Readme** file in the browser.
 Commiting from desktop

+###Fork a github repository
+Make changes after forking a repository.